Energy transport in Z3 chiral clock model: Results

+In Fig. \ref{fig:conductance-scaling} we show the results of the $\gamma$ estimated from the scaling with system size of the conductance.
+In order to define the conductance, we have assumed that the energy density differences are proportional to temperature differences, taking the ratio of the current to the energy density difference between the $4{\rm th}$ site from either ends of the chain, distance between them being $N-7$.
+The scaling exponent obtained by fitting the conductance to $N^{-\gamma(\theta)}$ in the panels (c) and (d).
+The results indicate a larger value of $\gamma$ than what was obtained from scaling of current.

+For $\theta$ larger than that of the integrable point, the sites near the ends appear to have nearly equilibrated with the bath (Fig. \ref{fig:energyprofiles_vs_thermalized_ends}(d)).
+In these cases we find the scaling $\gamma$ to be very close to that of a diffusive system.
+For smaller $\theta$, where the energy gradients are smaller and much larger system sizes may be needed in order to reliably estimate the true scaling properties.
+We have not shown the conductance scaling in the vicinity of the integrable points as the energy gradients are nearly zero and numerically estimated conductances show wild variations.

+We now discuss a broader range of $f$ values.
 For not too small system sizes, we expect the peak current and conductance $\kappa$ to occur at the $\theta$ values exhibiting ballistic transport.
 We may therefore use the peak conductance at each $f$ as a proxy to identify the values of $\theta$ at each $f$ exhibiting ballistic transport.
 Figure \ref{fig:conductance_heatmap} shows the estimated current re-scaled and shifted by $f$-dependent constants chosen such that for each $f$, the maximum value of $I_{\rm{rescaled}}$ is 1 and minimum is $0$.
 Within the numerical uncertainties due to the finite resolution of $\theta$ values, we find that the peak current occurs along the expected line $f/J=\cos(3\theta)$ of integrable points \cite{AUYANG1987219,Fendley2012}.